-Craig has twelve published titles to date, and is currently working on a series of short stories.
+Craig has twelve published titles to date, and is currently working on a brand new novel (for adults).

 He is the past winner of the Hampshire Book Award and has been shortlisted for a number of other prestigious awards, including the Branford-Boase Award (best debut novel), the Lancashire Book Award, and most recently the Young Quills Award (2016).
 He lives and works in Hampshire, England.
 Craig also provides advice and editorial guidance to other writers (published and unpublished) as a freelance editorial consultant, including with Cornerstones literary consultancy (see ‘Events page’ for more information).